fjulian79/wd-broker/.github/SECURITY.md

 # Reporting Security Issues

-I take security issues in wd-broker seriously and appreciate any efforts to responsibly disclose vulnerabilities.
+Security issues in `wd-broker` are taken seriously, and responsible disclosure of vulnerabilities is greatly appreciated.

-If you believe you have found a security issue in wd-broker, please use the GitHub Security Advisory feature via the ["Report a Vulnerability"](https://github.com/DEIN-GITHUB-USERNAME/wd-broker/security/advisories/new) tab.
+If you believe you have found a security issue in `wd-broker`, please use the GitHub Security Advisory feature via the ["Report a Vulnerability"](https://github.com/fjulian79/wd-broker/security/advisories/new) tab.

-I will review your report promptly and respond with the next steps.
-You'll be kept informed as I investigate and, if needed, work on a fix and public disclosure.
-I may reach out for further details to better understand and resolve the issue.
+Reports will be reviewed promptly, and appropriate steps will be taken to investigate, address, and disclose the issue.
+Reporters will be kept informed throughout the process and may be contacted for additional details to better understand and resolve the issue.

 ## Reporting Vulnerabilities in Dependencies

-If the vulnerability is in a third-party library or tool used by wd-broker, please report it directly to the maintainers of that component.
-If you're unsure, feel free to report it here — I’ll try to route it appropriately.
+If the vulnerability is in a third-party library or tool used by `wd-broker`, it is recommended to report it directly to the maintainers of that component.

 ## Security Notification Process

-If a vulnerability is confirmed, I’ll try to fix it as soon as possible and let you know once a patch is available.
-If you reported it, you’ll be informed before any public mention.
+Once a vulnerability is confirmed:
+1. A fix will be developed and tested as quickly as possible.
+2. The reporter will be informed of the resolution before any public disclosure.
+3. A public advisory will be issued, including details of the vulnerability and the steps taken to address it.

 ## Learn More

-To learn more about wd-broker’s design and threat model, please refer to the [project documentation](./README.md).
-You can also find the current threat model in [doc/ThreatModel.md](./doc/ThreatModel.md).
-I am committed to building a secure foundation for embedded Linux systems, with simplicity, clarity, and robustness as core principles.
+For more information about `wd-broker`’s design and threat model, refer to the [project documentation](./README.md).
+The current threat model is detailed in [doc/ThreatModel.md](./doc/ThreatModel.md).
+The project is committed to providing a secure foundation for embedded Linux systems, with simplicity, clarity, and robustness as core principles.